 “We’ve seen and heard from many families just how much of a difference this had made in their children’s lives,” Libit said.
 “We hope to see the program funded for years to come and that many more families can benefit.”

-In other fiscal matters this session, Zirkin was able to broker a solution on the Rosewood property in Owings Mills, which was finally transferred to Stevenson University.
+In other fiscal matters this session, Zirkin was able to broker a solution on the former Rosewood Center in Owings Mills, which is finally expected to be transferred and sold to Stevenson University.

-Zirkin said $16 million has been set aside in the state budget over the next three years three combined to redevelop the former psychiatric hospital, which closed in 2008.
-In addition, Zirkin added the Rosenbloom Owings Mills JCC would also have access to the 102-acre site.
+Zirkin said $16 million in state-sponsored bond loans has been set aside over the next three years combined to redevelop the former psychiatric hospital, which closed in 2009.
+In addition, Zirkin added the Rosenbloom Owings Mills JCC would also have access to part of the 178-acre site.

 “This was a long time in the making, and I’m just really glad we were finally able to figure out something concrete for Rosewood,” Zirkin said.
 “It’s an issue that I had put on the fast track when the session first began.”